 - Send students a poster via email or on paper at school saying “I _______ will Start With Hello by _______.”
-Students can turn this into to teachers to print out and put on a wall or for extra credit point!
+Students can turn this in for teachers to print out and put on a wall or for extra credit points!

 A Warm Welcome

 Start With Hello ties nicely together with welcome back to school activities.
 For example, Stagg High School gives team t-shirts and lawn signs to incoming freshman and new students to show school pride and a sense of belonging to the school community!